alexsky177/chat/readme.md

    'api_key' => 'Your open ai api key ',
 ]);

-ALL is finished.
+All is finished.
 Can use.

 3) Open index.html to start.